jporeilly/Istio/Labs/04 Observability/04 fluentd/README.md

 kubectl get pods -n logging
 ```

-> Browse to Kibana at http://localhost:15033
+> browse to Kibana at http://localhost:15033

 - In _Discover_ create index pattern for `logstash*`

-## 4.2 Generate some load

-Running for 30 seconds:
+generate some load unning for 30 seconds:
 ```
 docker container run `
   --add-host "bookinfo.local:192.168.2.119" `